mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Multi-Stakeholder Administration is Hard {#multi}

-Delegating the administration of a necessarily centralized function (see {{necessary}}) to a multi-stakeholder body is occasionally used to mitigate its effects.
+The risks associated with a necessarily centralized function (see {{necessary}}) are sometimes mitigated by delegating administration of the function to a multi-stakeholder body.

 A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.